 that can injure your

 tendon.
-In daily routines or hobbies, examine
+In daily routines or hobbies, think about the

 activities in which you make repeated leg movements, and modify the way you do